Steven-A3/AppBox2024/External/ensembles-next/README.md

  * Memory usage can be carefully controlled by controlling data traversals
  * Progress notifications are available for long processes like merging
  * Property to monitor current activity
- * Support for a WebDAV backend
+ * Backends for CloudKit, Dropbox Sync API, and WebDAV

 In conclusion, Ensembles 2 is preferred to Ensembles 1.x, especially for large data sets or complex data models.